karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 <span class='terminal'>python OSSL_import.py \"/local/path/to/import_ossl.json\"</span>

+If you are unfamiliar with Python and the <span class='app'>Terminal</span> you can install a Graphical User Interface as described in the post [Eclipse for PyDev](../../libspectrosupport/spectrosupport-OSSL-eclipse).

 With the parameter _createjsonparams_ set to _true_ the script will report that a template file was created:

 ```